michael-cmu/portfolio/README.md

 # Portfolio
-This is my public portfolio for the Telling Stories with Data Class at CMU
+This is my public portfolio during my time at Carnegie Mellon University.

 # About me
 Hi!
 I am a second-year Health Care in Policy and Management Masters Candidate at Carnegie Mellon University's Heinz College.